azieren/DevEv-BackEnd/README.md

-# DevEv - Developping Environemnt - Training and inference codebase
+# Developing Environment (DevEv) - Training and inference codebase
 This code is the official repository for the ICDL 2024 [publication]():
 `Infants’ Developing Environment: Integration of Computer Vision and Human Annotation to Quantify Where Infants Go, What They Touch, and What They See ` from Han et al.